 Dress codes are something people don't talk about enough.
-From white-tie to cocktail attire, the grey area regarding what's acceptable to wear to these formal events is sizable.
-Today, we are here to talk all things cocktail-party attire.
-Believe it or not, there are rules to dressing for this occasion.
+From white tie to cocktail attire, the gray area regarding what's acceptable to wear to these formal events is sizable.
+Today, we are here to talk all things cocktail party attire.
+Believe it or not, there are "rules" for dressing for this occasion.

 Don't: Wear Anything Too Revealing

 A great rule of thumb here is to not wear something you wouldn't want yourto see you in.
 In case you needed a reminder, a cocktail party is different than a girls' night out.